Portal 2

 Responsibilities:

-• Providing design documentation to concept/environmental artists.
-So, they can define the look of gadget items; create environmental assets and props for all levels.
+• Provided design documentation to concept/environmental artists.
+So, they could define the look of gadget items; create environmental assets and props for all levels.

-• Consulting tech team about AI behaviour and mechanic functionality.
+• Consulted tech team about AI behaviour and mechanic functionality.
 Ensuring accurate documentation and the level design worked harmoniously with procedural generation system.

 Reflection: